 Originally used only on downwind courses, the spinnaker has evolved into the asymmetric design, allowing high-performance sailing dinghies to carry a spinnaker on a beam reach.
-However many classes still incorporate the conventional spinnaker and this guide explains how to rig and handle the conventional spinnaker.
+However many classes still incorporate the conventional spinnaker system and this spinnaker rigging guide explains how to rig and handle the conventional spinnaker sail.

-How to rig a spinnaker sail starts with the [ rigging control lines ] start with attaching the three corners of the spinnaker to sheets rather than to a spar or stay, and then relying on the wind’s force to keep it in position.
+How to rig a spinnaker sail starts with the [ rigging control lines ] which attach to the three corners of the spinnaker rather than to a spar or stay, and then relying on the wind’s force to keep it in position.
 Along with the spinnaker, a spinnaker pole, a halyard and hoisting system and sheets are needed.
 This whole rig requires skill in hoisting, setting and lowering the spinnaker.

 As seen in the spinnaker rigging diagram above, leading from each clew, the sheets run outside all the rigging to blocks and cleats on the side decks.
 The windward spinnaker sheet is known as the guy and when gybing, the old sheet becomes the new guy.
-The use of a continuous sheet system, where a single piece of rope is attached each of the clews is a popular sheet system.
+The use of a continuous sheet system, where a single piece of rope is attached each of the clews is a popular spinnaker sheet system.

 Made from lightweight nylon sailcloth, spinnakers shape and set is determined by the [ cut of the panels ] and how they are sewn together.
 Downwind spinnakers usually are cut for a full shape, a wide midsection and broad head.
 Reaching spinnakers are a flatter and narrower design.
 Sailing dinghies require only one good all-round spinnaker, whereas yachts have several spinnakers to suit a range of conditions.